Important Coronavirus Information

 At Benedictine Living Community-St. Peter, our priority is the health and wellness of our residents and associates.
 We know that the frail and elderly are especially susceptible to the coronavirus.
 That is why we have been doing everything we can to prevent the spread of this virus onto our campus.

-We have resumed our indoor visitation, communal dining and small group activities.
+We are welcoming visitors for indoor visitation.
 We also continue to offer window visits as weather allows, essential caregiver and compassionate care visits, and visits through technology.

 Reminder: All residents and their visitors need to follow the Core Principles of Infection Control.
 Visitors will need to be screened for COVID-19 before their visit, wear a well-fitting face mask over their nose and mouth for the entire visit, maintain social distance from other residents and staff, practice good hand hygiene and remain in the resident’s room or designated visiting space for the duration of their visit.
 Thank you so much for your cooperation with these measures.